dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/namespaced-actors.md

     value: "true"
   - name: redisDB
     value: "1"
+  - name: redisPassword
+    secretKeyRef:
+      name: redis-secret
+      key:  redis-password
+  - name: actorStateStore
+    value: "true"
+  - name: redisDB
+    value: "1"
+auth:
+  secretStore: <SECRET_STORE_NAME>
 ```

 Check your [state store component specs]({{< ref supported-state-stores.md >}}) to see what it provides.

+{{% alert title="Note" color="primary" %}}
+Namespaced actors use the multi-tenant Placement service.
+With this control plane service where each application deployment has its own namespace, sidecars belonging to an application in namespace "ActorA" won't receive placement information for an application in namespace "ActorB".
+{{% /alert %}}

 ## Next steps
 - [Learn more about the Dapr Placement service]({{< ref placement.md >}})